-Level 1 and 2 modules are worth 20 credits each (unless otherwise stated) and level 3 and 4 modules are generally worth 30 credits each, so the normal full-time load is 120 credits per year.
+Level 1 and 2 modules are worth 20 credits each (unless otherwise stated) and level 3 and 4 modules are generally worth 30 credits each.

+In each year the normal full-time load is 120 credits per year.
 Within this, Year 2 students must complete at least 4 level 2 modules to progress to year 3.